Instead of making a big deal about resolutions, think about a few ways you can nudge your way towards healthier without it being overwhelming.

 Make a list when you go to the store and stick to it!
 Avoid impulse buys and don’t shop when you’re hungry.

-5.) plan vegetarian meal or meals:
+5.) plan meatless or vegetarian meals:

 Vegetarian meals are generally less expensive and better for you than a standard American meal.
 Start once a week, see how it goes.
 Focus on healthier meals with a lot of varied vegetables like this Vibrant Vegetarian Casserole.